US journalist 'detained' at World Cup over rainbow shirt

 US sports journalist says he was detained at Qatar World Cup over LGBT rainbow shirtComments

-An American journalist has claimed that he was detained on Monday after trying to enter World Cup stadium in Qatar -- where same-sex relationships are outlawed -- while wearing a rainbow shirt in support of the LGBT community.
+An American journalist has claimed that he was briefly detained on Monday after trying to enter World Cup stadium in Qatar -- where same-sex relationships are outlawed -- while wearing a rainbow shirt in support of the LGBT community.

 Grant Wahl, a former writer for Sports Illustrated magazine who currently runs his own website, said World Cup security barred him from attending United States' match against Wales at the Ahmad Bin Ali Stadium in Al Rayyan and asked him to take his shirt off.

-He said his phone was taken away when he wrote about the incident on Twitter, racking up over
+He said his phone was taken away when he wrote about the incident on Twitter.

 "I'm OK, but that was an unnecessary ordeal," Wahl tweeted.
 "Was detained for nearly half an hour."